Last Clear Chance Doctrine in NC

 Honesty matters.
 This doctrine does not apply in every situation where you share some fault.
 Here are scenarios where Last Clear Chance is unlikely to succeed:

-• The facts are genuinely 50/50 -- If both drivers had equal opportunity and equal failure to avoid the accident, the doctrine becomes very difficult to prove
+- The facts are genuinely 50/50 -- If both drivers had equal opportunity and equal failure to avoid the accident at the same moment, the temporal sequence the doctrine requires is absent

 Steps to Take If You Were Partially at Fault in NC